 Many patients referred to us are considered unable to be weaned from a ventilator.
-But due to our industry leading weaning protocols and experienced team members, Kindred Transitional Care Hospitals are the national leaders in ventilator weaning for patients with complex pulmonary needs.
+But due to our industry leading weaning protocols and experienced team members, we successfully weaned 49% of these cases in 2014.

 Our hospital features an interdisciplinary team approach to patient care.
 This team includes:

 Kindred Transitional Care Hospitals reduced rehospitalization rates by 17% from 2009 to 2013.